 The Commissioners are responsible for coordinating Franco-German cooperation at the governmental level.
 As envisaged in the Treaty of Aachen, the Commissioners monitor the multiannual agenda of projects adopted by the Franco-German Council of Ministers and report back to the Council.
 They inform the parliaments as to the overall progress made in the area of Franco-German cooperation.

 A key focus of their work is engaging in regional and cross-border cooperation.
-They play their part in ensuring that German-French relations are deepened at municipal and local level, too, by attending meetings in the French regions and the German Länder and maintaining contact with those responsible locally.
+They play their part in ensuring that Franco-German relations are deepened at municipal and local level, too, by attending meetings in the French regions and the German Länder and maintaining contact with those responsible locally.

-The Commissioners, each of whom is assisted by a Deputy Commissioner from the Foreign Ministry of the other country, work to strengthen ties between the respective civil societies and also to promote cooperation between the two countries, particularly within the framework of the European Union.
+The Commissioners, each of whom is assisted by a Deputy Commissioner from the Foreign Ministry of the other country, promote cooperation between the two countries within the framework and in the service of the European Union and work to strengthen ties between the respective civil societies.